garrett361/transformers_notes/main.typ

 - #strong[Top-];$p$: Only choose from the top-however-many most-probable examples whose probabilities sum to $p$ (again re-normalizing probabilities).
-This is also sometimes called #strong[nucleus sampling];.
+This is also some times called #strong[nucleus sampling];.

 ==== Beam Search <subsec_beam_search>